 The Imp Site

-Economy Run
+Economy Competition

 When Mobil gained a part of the UK petrol station market in 1952, it copied the Mobil Economy Run from the United States to Europe.
 The Mobil Economy Run determined the fuel economy or mileage per gallon potentials of passenger cars under typical driving conditions.
 The U.S. Mobil Economy Run had eight classes based on wheelbase, engine and body size, as well as price.